input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 ```
 Note that the `--sidechain-epoch` is `1` which is greater than `0` (the current sidechain epoch stored on chain).

-Let's do what it says and execute that command.
+So, do what it says and execute that command.
 ```
 $ nix run .#ctl-main -- committee-hash \
 --payment-signing-key-file /home/jared/Documents/Work/cnode/address/test.skey \